|Why Mutual Works >||Culture >||Equality >||Volunteering >||Wellbeing >|

 A culture of respect and appreciation underpins our policy, making it possible for everyone to progress and to contribute fully to our goals.

-There are many illustrations of our policies in action, including our support for staff welfare and a healthy workplace, our action on homelessness, and our volunteering days to enable staff to extend our help to those who need it most.
+There are many illustrations of our policies in action, including our support for staff welfare and a healthy workplace, financial education activities in local schools, colleges and prisions and our volunteering days to enable staff to extend our help to those who need it most.

 Everyone at Ipswich Building Society is encouraged to give some time to voluntary projects.
-We offer half a day per month paid time to every staff member, specifically to support more or less any cause you wish.
+We offer half a day per month paid time to every staff member to be able to go out and volunteer for a cause close to their heart.

-Most of us spend a large part of our lives working, in many cases in offices, sat at desks, under pressure.
+Most of us spend a large part of our lives working, in many cases in offices and sat at desks.
 It’s not what humans have evolved to do best, but it is what we have become.

 We believe that the workplace should be a healthier environment for all.
 We invest in our offices and branch design to improve the welfare of our employees, and we also encourage healthier lives through being more active and living better.